 Details on device model definition can be found here.

 apiVersion: devices.kubeedge.io/v1alpha2 kind: DeviceModel metadata: name: sensor-tag-model namespace: default spec: properties: - name: temperature description: temperature in degree celsius type: int: accessMode: ReadWrite maximum: 100 unit: degree celsius - name: temperature-enable description: enable data collection of temperature sensor type: string: accessMode: ReadWrite defaultValue: 'OFF'

 device instance represents an actual device object.
 It is like an instantiation of the

-device model and references properties defined in the model.
+device model and references properties defined in the model which exposed by property visitors to access.
 The device spec is static while the device status contains dynamically changing data like the desired state of a device property and the state reported by the device.